MyLearningswithGit/-ScratchPayQAEngineerChallenge/README.md

  - Click on Import and import exisiting maven project
  - There are two ways to run the project after build is complete:
     - Right click on testng.xml file, click on Run As -> TestNG Suite
-    - Right Click on individual classes and run the project in order to view the rests.
+    - Right Click on individual test classes and run the test in order to view the results.
  - Once you run the tests using testng.xml a html test report is generated under "test-output" folder by name ScratchPayAPIAutomation.html.
 Please open it in order to view the results.

 NOTE: Before running please make sure to run the QA Challenge project on your local before running the "ApplicationTests.java" in order for test to pass.